 The box replied with the same dull voice.

 “It will be approximately 76 degrees, with a 12 percent chance of drizzle in the evening.
 But otherwise, the morning and afternoon will be sunny.”

 The broad man’s round face expanded as his mouth opened like a fish gasping for water.
 The man on the porch just smiled.

-“Next?”
-He called into the crowd before him.
+“Next?” he called into the crowd.

 “I’ll go,” a blonde woman announced with her haughty head thrown back.

 She sauntered up to the box and lowered herself to its position.

 “What day of the week will it be 1,050 hours from now?”